IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDecomposition.md

   * key simplification: leave selection in ChainDB as-is (Section 21.6.1)

       * This realization saved a lot of development time.

+  * Risk 1: availability attack

+      * The design written above, would prevent BlockFetch from pessimistically prefetching blocks from chains that are *almost* the best.
+EG Today BlockFetch can fetch the longest _available_ chain, as a fallback for when the only peers that sent headers indicating the best chain are slow to actually provide the promised blocks.

+      * The idea to intersect all candidates with the result of `selectPrefix` would prohibit that.
+And rightly so, in the sense of actually implementing Genesis.
+(TODO NSF: why cann't we make some appeal to `k` here, to reduce the severity of this potential spec divergence?)

+      * Duncan raised the concern that an attack could -- when the attackers' and victims' leader schedules align in a particular way -- cause the victim to forge a block that extends a recent prefix of the honest chain.
+In other words, the attacker may be able to induce a some more short forks than would naturally arise, thereby increasing the number of "wasted blocks".

+      * Any mitigation of this would have to be guarded by `IsAlert`: the plan written above (ie faithful Genesis) is in principle the only valid option for use during catch up.

+      * Relevant reminder: even when it's caught up to the wallclock, Genesis prefix selection only ever chooses a single chain.
+Any fluctuation in that choice is based on the peers' chains being at their reported tip within the density window.

+  * Risk 2: performance regression

+      * ChainSync validating headers is currently the bottleneck during bulk fetch.
+EG 2 peers bulk fetchs quite a bit faster than 10 peers.

+      * The suggested delta is the exact opposite of the plan above: when catching up, we need many many peers in order to increase the chance that at least one has the honest chain.
+(We haven't considered actual counts rigourously.)

+      * Mitigation plan: the ChainSync clients need to share some work, so that we don't revalidate the same header once-per-peer.

+      * This violates avg-case = worst-case, but that's OK when bulk syncing.
+        Perhaps we should guard this work sharing by `NotIsAlert`.

   * SEPARATE WORK: